Skip to main content

 An introduction to English linguistics with emphasis on the phonetic, syntactic, and semantic structures of English; language variation, standardization, and change; language legislation and linguistic rights; English as a world language; and the study of language in American schools.
 Same as BTW 402.
 3 undergraduate hours.
 4 graduate hours.

-Intensive study of the work of one or two major authors.
+Advanced seminar devoted to topics in British, American, and Anglophone fiction from approximately 1800 to the present day.
+Continental fiction in English translation may occasionally be considered.
 3 undergraduate hours.
 4 graduate hours.
 May be repeated with permission of English advising office to a maximum of 6 undergraduate hours if topics vary.
 May be repeated for graduate credit if topics vary.
 Prerequisite: One year of college literature or consent of instructor.

 ENGL 481 - Composition Theory and Practice